-SANTA ANA (CNS) - Orange County officials reported 57 new cases of COVID-19 and one additional death on Easter Sunday. sending the county's toll to a total of 1,277 cases and 19 deaths.
+SANTA ANA (CNS) - Orange County officials reported 57 new cases of COVID-19 and one additional death today, for a total of 1,277 cases and 19 deaths.

 The number of hospitalized patients dipped from 118 on Saturday to 107, with the number of patients in intensive care dropping from 63 to 52, Orange County Health Care Agency officials said.

 The number of people tested for COVID-19 in the county stood at 13,528, with enough kits for 1,539 more specimens.

 Of the county's total cases, 1% involve people under 18 years old; 8% are between 18-24; 17% are between 25-34; 15% are between 35-44; 39% are between 45-64, and 19% are 65 or older.